 U.S. technical assistance, in coordination with Japan, supports Mekong electricity regulatory and system development by working with national and regional market authorities on reliably integrating renewable energy, enhancing opportunities for regional power trade, and opportunities for private investment.

-Launched in 2018 in support of the MWDI, this program led by the U.S. Department of Energy (DOE) builds technical capacity across the Mekong region for integrated river planning and management to help ensure that energy development projects take into account social and environmental considerations while improving energy security.
-This program enables LMI nations to make holistic energy planning decisions that consider long-term impacts on communities and the environment.
+This program led by the U.S. Department of Energy (DOE) built technical capacity across the Mekong region for integrated river planning and management to help ensure that energy development projects consider social and environmental considerations while improving energy security.